-6.2.3.10 Qualification of the organization (per Annex B of [ITU-T A.5]).
-This needs to be done only the first time a document from the organization is being considered for incorporation, and only if such qualification information has not been already documented.
+6.1.2.9 Qualification of the organization (per Annex B of [ITU-T A.5]): This needs to be done only the first time a document from the organization is being considered for incorporation, and only if such qualification information has not been already documented.
 Qualification of an organization is reviewed on a regular basis (any study group willing to incorporate a document from the organization may perform the review).
 In particular, if the patent policy of that organization has changed, it is important to check that the new patent policy is consistent with the Common Patent Policy for ITU-T/ITU-R/ISO/IEC and the Guidelines for the Implementation of the Common Patent Policy for ITU-T/ITU-R/ISO/IEC.

+NOTE – In case of a partnership between organizations that is not a legal entity, qualification (per Annex B of [ITU-T A.5]) is required for each organization in the partnership.

+6.1.2.10 Document maintenance process: Approved Recommendations need to be reviewed and maintained over time.
+This may require collaborative effort with the other organization.
+Depending on new agreements reached, new versions of the incorporated text can be produced by the ITU-T study group or by the other organization.
+Therefore, it is important to clarify if maintenance of the text is a shared responsibility between the ITU-T study group and the organization (see [b-ITU-T A.Supp5], in particular clause 10), or if the organization is responsible of producing new versions of the incorporated text.

-6.1.2 These documents are not issued as contributions.
-As soon as they arrive they are made available, with the agreement of the study group chairman, and subject to the permission arrangements set out in clause 6.3 and to the copyright arrangements set out in clause 6.4, for advance consideration by the relevant group.
-Moreover, they are issued as a document to the relevant group with a reference to the originating organization, i.e., as a TD at a study group or working party meeting, or as a document at a rapporteur meeting.
-In the latter case, the receipt and disposition of the document received should be recorded in the report of the rapporteur meeting.
+6.1.3 As soon as the documents to be incorporated are received (see clause 6.2.2), they are made available, with the agreement of the study group chairman, and subject to the permission arrangements set out in clause 6.3 and to the copyright arrangements set out in clause 6.4, for advance consideration by the relevant group.
+Moreover, they are issued as a TD at a study group or working party meeting, with a reference to the originating organization, normally at least one month before the start of the meeting at which the ITU-T Recommendation (or other ITU-T document) is planned for determination for TAP consultation, or consent for AAP last call (or agreement).

-6.2.4 The study group (or working party) evaluates this information and decides whether to make the incorporation.
-The format for documenting the study group or working party decision is given in Annex A of [ITU-T A.5].
-This decision occurs, at the latest, at the time the Recommendation is determined for consultation in case of the traditional approval process (TAP) or consented for last call in case of the alternative approval process (AAP).
-The study group or working party report may simply note that the procedures of this Recommendation have been satisfied and provide a pointer to the document where the full details reside.
+6.1.4 The study group (or working party) evaluates this information and decides whether to make the incorporation.
+The format for documenting the study group or working party decision is given in Appendix I.

-6.1.3 When an ITU-T study group decides to incorporate text (in whole or in part, with or without modification) from another organization in its own document, it notifies the organization about the actions taken concerning this text.
-The use, acceptance or reproduction of such text by the ITU-T study group is subject to the permission arrangements set out in clause 6.3 and to the copyright arrangements set out in clause 6.4.
+6.1.5 When an ITU-T study group decides to incorporate text (in whole or in part, with or without modification) from another organization in its own document, it notifies the organization about the actions taken concerning this text.
+The use, acceptance or reproduction of such text by the ITU-T study group is subject to the permission arrangements set out in clause 6.2 and to the copyright arrangements set out in clause 6.3.